majidaldo/personal-compute-cloud/README.md

 ## Notes
-- no claims are made as to the security (or lack there of) of this setup. convenience (automation) takes priority over security measures.
+- No claims are made as to the security (or lack there of) of this setup.
+Convenience (in the form of simplicity and automation) takes priority over security measures.
 - fleet and etcd, part of CoreOS, have been disabled.
 I don't see a use for them for the intended workflow.
-- given harware-assisted virtualization (enabled in virtualbox), perfomance should be close to bare-metal performance.
+- Given harware-assisted virtualization (enabled in virtualbox), perfomance should be close to bare-metal performance.
 Unfortunately, GPU passthrough (for the local compute machine) is not a simple matter (help!).